tsevdos/tsevdos.me/src/content/posts/mobile-media-capture-straight-to-your-web-form.md

 ---
-title: "Mobile media capture straight to your web form"
+title: Mobile media capture straight to your web form
 date: "2013-01-23"
-permalink: /markup/mobile-media-capture-straight-to-your-web-form/
-categories:
+category: markup
+tags:
   - markup
   - mobile
-tags:
   - file
   - form
   - input
   - iphone
-  - mobile
 ---

 So, you've just build your latest responsive web design masterpiece and you're adding the final touches for the mobile viewport.
 Suddenly you discover a form where the user must submit a profile **image** (or **video** or **audio**) in order to continue.
 Wouldn't it be nice to let the user use their phone in order to take a picture (or video or audio) with it, and at the same time keep the normal fall-back of the input file element for desktop browsers?
 Well you can, just use the below attributes on your **input fields**.
 Desktop browsers will use them as normal file inputs, while mobile devices will add this extra **native flavour**.